 - The department or agency followed their inventory policy.

-Speak with a Houston Drunk Driving Defense Lawyer Today
+Speak with a Drunk Driving Defense Lawyer Today

 The defendant in this case was ultimately convicted of a DWI open container violation and sentenced to 24 months probation and a fine of $1,000 plus court costs.
 So as you can see, Texas takes these charges quite seriously.
-If you are charged with any kind of open container violation or a DWI drug charge and need assistance from a qualified Houston DWI defense attorney, contact the Law Offices of Tad Nelson & Associates today.
+If you are charged with any kind of open container violation need assistance from a qualified Houston DWI defense attorney, contact the Law Offices of Tad Nelson & Associates today.